-With the exception of the LA1 monitoring location defined as the 'nearest residential receiver' in Condition L5.3, the EPL does not define monitoring locations.
-With the exception of the LA1 measurement required at the nearest residential receiver, the EPL monitoring locations (receptors) are assumed to be those outlined by the Project Approval.
-As the Project Approval stipulates either lower or equivalent LAeq values to the EPL, the Project Approval noise limits have been applied as a conservative approach to assessing the noise impact of the facility on the receiver locations.
+With the exception of the LA1 monitoring location defined as the 'nearest residential receiver' in Condition L5.3, the EPL does not define monitoring locations (receptors).
+With the exception of the LA1 location, EPL receptors are assumed to be those outlined by the Project Approval.
+As the Project Approval stipulates either lower or equivalent L{Aeq} values to the EPL, the Project Approval noise limits have been applied as a conservative approach to assessing the noise impact of the facility on the receiver locations.